dariolopez/ubuntu_lamp_template/README.md

 3. Audit MySQL users before going to production
 4. Verify all services are working, including newrelic
 5. Read and understand the tuning guide at least once :)
+6. Configure your NewRelic key in the NewRelic recipe
+7. Configure your Rackspace Cloud info in default.rb recipe

 Recommended environment size:
 ====================